Viscoelastic materials are most energy efficient when loaded and unloaded at equal rates: Discussion

 Our results here also have potential impact in comparative biomechanics.
 Previous work has highlighted how strain rate can affect functional traits of biomechanical systems~\cite{anderson2022different}.
 Translating our results here into the language of ref~\cite{anderson2022different}: the viscoelastic relaxation spectrum of the tendon (functional trait) determines the tendon's resilience (attribute) based on the loading/unloading rate of the material (external factor).
 Future work could probe deeper into this structure-property relationship of tendon.
-Previous work has demonstrated there are morphological changes that correlate to changes external factors or overall function~\cite{aziziBiaxialStrainVariable2009,abdalaFrogTendonStructure2018,lieberFrogSemitendinosisTendon1991}.
+Previous work has demonstrated there are morphological changes that correlate to changes in external factors or overall function~\cite{aziziBiaxialStrainVariable2009,abdalaFrogTendonStructure2018,lieberFrogSemitendinosisTendon1991}.
 Our work here provides a framework for future investigation into these morphological changes.
 Measuring specific properties of the viscoelastic functional trait of biological materials (specifically $E_0/E_\infty$ and the breadth of the spectrum) determines how efficiently they will respond to a variety of external loading factors.
 Therefore, connecting changes in morphology to these specific properties could inform the analysis of form-function relationships in biomechanical systems.

-In animals that use power amplification, muscles cannot load elastic energy quickly enough to match the unloading rates, otherwise the elastic structure would not be required to have a high kinematic output.
-However, there is some evidence that these timescales are not on the extremes of asymmetry (e.g. smasher mantis shrimp still load at \SI{300}{ms} even though they could take longer because of their slow moving prey)~\cite{patekPowerMantisShrimp2019}.
+In animals that use latch-mediated spring actuation, muscles cannot load elastic energy quickly enough to match the unloading rates, otherwise the elastic structure would not be required to have a high kinematic output.
+However, there is some evidence that these timescales are not on the extremes of asymmetry (e.g. smasher mantis shrimp still load at \SI{300}{ms} even though they could take longer because of their slow-moving prey)~\cite{patekPowerMantisShrimp2019}.
 Why don't these animals use slower muscle contractions to load their elastic mechanisms?
 From our work here, we see there would be no energetic benefit to loading more slowly.
 A slower loading would increase the rate-asymmetry and thus decrease the resilience of the elastic materials.
-For a short unloading time like those characteristic of ultra-fast movements, a shorter loading time actually yields an overall higher energy output (Supplemental Fig. S5).
+For a short unloading time like those characteristic of ultra-fast movements, a shorter loading time actually yields an overall higher energy output (Supplemental Fig.~\ref{figS5}) due to stress-relaxation that occurs during a slow loading.